xmengkinaxis/CPP/System Design Interview Checklist.md

 No user authentication or authorization; both are already completed <br>
 get all or nothing, not a partial result;  <br>
 fairness <br>
-put some restriction to stop system abuse, e.g. limit the size of text or image or video, or add a rate limiter (prevent abuse behavior, provide a fair and reasonable use of the resource's capacity when sharing among many users) <br>
+put some restriction to stop system abuse, e.g. limit the size of text or image or video, or add a rate limiter (prevent abuse behavior, provide a fair and reasonable use of the resource's capacity when sharing among many users, control the cost of operations and avoid excess costs) <br>
 assumption: surge in traffic <br>

 # 2. Capacity Estimation and Constraints: Traffic, Storage, Network/Bandwidth, Memory(cache) Estimation.